the-craft-beer-foundation/white-paper/README.md

 The Brew token is an ERC20 token [[4](#citations)] which will be traded on the Ethereum.

-The supply is fixed at 1 × 10^8 tokens where each token has 1 × 10^18 non-divisible subunits (the same divisibility as Ether).

 Ethereum is an open-source, public blockchain-based distributed computing platform and operating system, featuring smart contract functionality. [[5](#citations)] Smart contracts are stateful applications stored in the Ethereum blockchain.
 They are cryptographically secure and can verify or enforce performance of the contract.